-Project 5000 is COF’s food pantry.
+Project 5000 is COF’s emergancy food assistance program.
 Volunteers are needed to compile a box of specific shelf-stable foods designed to feed a family of four for two days.
 These boxes are donated to families in need who come to COF for food assistance, as well as to the Migrant Center workers.
 You can help by picking up a list of Project 5000 Box foods from the table in the hallway, and compiling a box for donation.
 In addition, you can ask friends, neighbors, and co-workers to compile a box, then bring it to COF for distribution.

 Coalition For the Homeless